When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches

 \subsection{Regression Test Selection}

+\Comment{ Regression testing~\cite{DBLP:journals/stvr/YooH12} is important in software evolution since it ensures the previously working functionality is not broken in the new revision.
+However, rerunning all tests for each new revision can be extremely time consuming~\cite{}.
+Therefore, researchers have proposed various optimization strategies to accelerate regression testing.
+Among them, regression test selection, regression test prioritization, and test suite reduction are the three most common techniques.}

-Regression Test Selection (RTS) ~\cite{DBLP:conf/sigsoft/LegunsenHSLZM16,DBLP:conf/sigsoft/OrsoSH04, DBLP:conf/issta/GligoricEM15,DBLP:journals/tosem/RothermelH97,DBLP:conf/icsm/RothermelH93} is proposed to accelerate regression testing by executing only a subset of regression tests.
+Regression Test Selection (RTS)~\cite{DBLP:conf/sigsoft/LegunsenHSLZM16,DBLP:conf/sigsoft/OrsoSH04, DBLP:conf/issta/GligoricEM15,DBLP:journals/tosem/RothermelH97,DBLP:conf/icsm/RothermelH93} accelerates regression testing by executing only a subset of regression tests.
 Its basic intuition is that the tests not affected by code changes would have the same results on the original and modified revisions.
-A typical RTS strategy involves analyzing two dimensions of information: (1) \textit{changed code elements} between the original and modified program revisions, and (2) \textit{test dependencies} on the original revision.
+A RTS technique is regarded as \textit{safe} if it selects all tests that may be affected by changed code, because missing any of such tests may fail to detect some regression bugs. \Comment{Test Suite Reduction (TSR)~\cite{} finds a subset of the original test suite according to certain testing requirements (e.g., coverage~\cite{}) and permanently removes the redundant test cases to reduce the testing costs.
+Note that TSR is not guaranteed to be safe and may reduce the fault-detection capability of the original test suite.
+Therefore, TSR is not included in this work since accuracy is essential for APR systems.
+Regression Test Prioritization (RTP)~\cite{DBLP:conf/icse/HenardPHJT16,DBLP:conf/issta/EpitropakisYHB15} is proposed to detect regression faults faster by scheduling the execution order of existing regression test cases.
+By executing the tests that are more likely to fail first, RTP can reduce the testing costs and advance the time for developers to debug.
+Since in this work we mainly focus on the impact of RTS on APR, we then explain it in detail.} A typical RTS strategy involves analyzing two dimensions of information: (1) \textit{changed code elements} between the original and modified program revisions, and (2) \textit{test dependencies} on the original revision.
 RTS then selects the tests whose dependencies overlap with the changed code elements.